 The primary motivation for the technique to is avoid interruptions and talking over each other.

-Free form conversation is not conducive to reaching conclusions, so it helps to pick a meeting format that fits well with your team.
+Free form conversation is not conducive to reaching conclusions, so pick a meeting format that fits well with your team.
 At the beginning of the meeting, the facilitator will explain the format and confirm that everyone is okay with that decision.
 Different formats optimize for different aspects of your team: project performance, interpersonal communication, or general frustration.

 A necessary output of the meeting is a list of action items.
 An action item is a task that requires further action in order to accomplish it and is assigned to a specific person.
 You’ve probably experienced the situation where everyone agrees something should get done, but no one ever does it.

-Building trust will take some time, but it is the keystone to having productive retrospectives and becoming a great team.
+Building trust will take time, but it is the keystone to having productive retrospectives and becoming a great team.

-People thrive when working in an environment where everyone has mutual respect and the freedom to speak their mind or take risks.
+People thrive when working in an environment where everyone has mutual respect and the freedom to speak their mind and take risks.
 Google conducted a study, Project Aristotle, on hundreds of teams and determined that Psychological Safety is the most important dynamic of a successful team.

 The leader of the study, Julia Rozovksy, said: